CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 ##### Kinematic Core
 We require a `KinematicCore` node to define the movement profile for this machine.

+##### Level Interface Core
+We require a `LevelInterfaceCore` in order to interact with the level at large.
+This includes checking positions and pathing to given destinations.

 ### (Public) Variables
 ##### `target_position`
 The current target position.
 Set to a `Vector3`, and the Pawn will move towards the specified position.
 It's recommended that you use the `move_to_point` and `clear_pathing` functions instead of manipulating this value directly.